-- Perform DISM command dism /online /cleanup-image /restorehealth
+Perform DISM command dism /online /cleanup-image /restorehealth

 - After that run system file checker utility sfc /scannow

 - Restart Windows and check Windows running smoothly.

-Did these solutions help to fix Windows 10 freezes, System restarts automatically etc? let us know on comments below, Also read:
+Did these solutions help to fix Windows 10 freezes, System restarts automatically etc? let us know on the comments below, Also read: